maurinvolution/maurinvolution/README.md

 ---
 <!-- About me -->
-I am a full-stack developer with 5 years of experience in software development and 12 years in the tech world.
-My main tech stack at the moment is Mongo, Express, React, and Node.js (1 year of exp) Previously I developed with PHP, MySQL, and Apache (WAMP 4 years of exp)
+I am a full stack developer with more than 15 years of experience in the IT area.
+My main technologies at the moment are Mongo, Express, React and Node.js (1 year of experience).
+Previously I have developed with PHP, MySQL and Apache (WAMP 6 years of experience).
+Areas of expertise: ERP & CRM healthcare systems, e-commerce, chatbot, stock control, commercial management.

 Feel free to contact me if you want!

 <!-- Social icons section -->